Up to 50% off sofas & mattresses — limited‑time deals.

 How easy is it to keep clean day to day?

 Good overall.
-Reversible cushions helped even wear, and zippered covers made deeper cleaning less intimidating.
-The attached ottoman cushion is the one spot that takes careful spot-cleaning.
+Reversible cushions helped spread out wear, and the zippered covers made deeper cleaning less intimidating.
+The attached ottoman cushion was still the fussiest spot.

 Is it too big for most living rooms?